Help B, a homeless disabled woman who has fled violence

 I have become acutely aware, when I see people who are street homeless, that they all have a story and that probably the only difference between B and them is that their last pillar of support fell away.

-I am determined to stay here as that last pillar for as long as it takes (as are B’s other close friends who help to support her), but often it feels totally hopeless and overwhelming.
+I am determined to stay here as that last pillar for as long as it takes (as are B’s other close friends who help support her), but often it feels totally hopeless and overwhelming.

-Because I’ve been lucky (touch wood) with my own good health and affordable housing, and I’m self-employed, I’ve been able to reduce my workload so I can support B with time and energy, practical help, advocacy and moral support – but this is not sustainable forever for me, and it’s also not the solution that B needs.
+Because I’ve been lucky (touch wood) with my own good health and affordable housing, and I’m self-employed, I’ve been able to reduce my workload so I can support B with time and energy, practical help, advocacy and moral support – but this is not sustainable for me, and it’s also not the solution that B needs.

 Besides, this situation has now reached the stage where it comes down to cold hard cash, and quite a lot of it!